ps-carvalho/postcodes/readme.md

 php ./vendor/bin/phpunit

+---

 ### **Using the Application**

-You can just use the browser to test the application. open http://localhost:8080/locations
+You can just use the browser or use something like postman to test the application. open http://localhost:8080/locations

+Instructions will be found in the response body.